griffithlab/civic-docs/docs/model/variants/name.rst

 BCR-ABL T315I                    *ABL1*   Transcript Fusion,
                                           Missense Variant                 Complex genotype describing a concurrent fusion variant and a missense variant.
 Fusion                           *ALK*    Transcript Fusion                Fusion with an unknown partner (common for fusions detected by methods like FISH).
-Rearrangement                    *MLL*    Structural Variant               A change in the structure genetic structure wherein a fusion protein is not necessarily implied to have been created (e.g. translocations, genetic fusions with a regulatory region).
+Rearrangement                    *MLL*    Structural Variant               A change in the genetic structure wherein a fusion protein is not necessarily implied to have been created (e.g. translocations, genetic fusions with a regulatory region).
-FLT3-ITD                         *FLT3*   In-frame Insertion               Imprecise insertion with shared consequences.
+FLT3-ITD                         *FLT3*   In-frame Insertion               Imprecise internal tandem duplications (insertion) with shared consequences.
 Exon 1-2 Deletion                *VHL*    Deletion {sequence feature}      Deletion of specific regions of a gene.
 Partial Deletion                 *VHL*    Deletion {sequence feature}      All partial deletions where boundaries are not specified.
 When the size of the deletion is known but the specific exons are not, “Partial deletion of 0.7 Kb” can be included in the Evidence Statement, but not the Variant Name.
 Deletion                         *VHL*    Deletion {sequence feature}      Presumed deletion of the whole gene.
-Underexpression                  *ATRX*   N/A                              Reduced or eliminated expression of protein or mRNA products, as detected by assays such as western blots, RT PCR, IHC.
+Underexpression                  *ATRX*   N/A                              Reduced or eliminated expression of protein or mRNA products, as detected by assays such as Western blots, RT PCR, IHC.
 Do not use if the causal genomic alteration is known; the alteration would be the variant name.
 Loss                             *ARID1A* N/A                              Broadest categorical variant in CIViC.
 Used when the source describes a mix of genetic and expression events or does not clarify how loss was ascertained.
-Do not use when authors expression assays are used to confirm genetic results (the genetic event would be the variant name).
+Do not use when expression assays are used to confirm genetic results (the genetic event would be the variant name).
 Loss can be used at the Assertion level to combine Underexpression and deleterious genetic variants.
 Amplification                    *PIK3CA* Transcript Amplification         The number of gene copies is greater than two.
-Overexpression                   *ERRBB2* N/A                              Increased expression of protein or mRNA products, as detected by assays such as western blots, RT PCR, IHC.
+Overexpression                   *ERRBB2* N/A                              Increased expression of protein or mRNA products, as detected by assays such as Western blots, RT PCR, IHC.
 Do not use if the causal genomic alteration is known; the alteration would be the variant name.
-Splice Site (c.340+1G>A)         *VHL*    Splice Donor Variant             A splice variant that changes the 2 base region at the 5' end of an intron
+Splice Site (c.340+1G>A)         *VHL*    Splice Donor Variant             A splice variant that changes the 2 base pair region at the 5' end of an intron
-Splice Site (c.341-2A>C)         *VHL*    Splice Acceptor Variant          A splice variant that changes the 2 base region at the 3' end of an intron
+Splice Site (c.341-2A>C)         *VHL*    Splice Acceptor Variant          A splice variant that changes the 2 base pair region at the 3' end of an intron
 Splice Region (c.463+3A>G)       *VHL*    Splice Donor Region Variant      Splice region within 3-8 bases of the intron.
 Splice Region (c.464-4C>T)       *VHL*    Splice Region Variant            Splice region within 3-8 bases of the intron.
 Promoter Hypermethylation        *CDKN2A* N/A                              Epigenetic modification.